 2. Safeguarding Your Checks .
 To help protect your deposit account, you agree to use care in safeguarding unsigned checks on your deposit account against theft or misuse.
 If any of your checks are lost, missing, destroyed or otherwise unaccounted for you must notify us immediately.

 3.Lost, Stolen or Destroyed Passbooks.
-If you have a passbook account and you lose your passbook, or if your passbook is stolen or destroyed, you must notify us as soon as possible.
-We will issue you a Statement Savings account only if you (or, if your passbook account is a joint account, all joint account owners) complete any documentation that we may require and provide us with identification that we deem appropriate under the circumstances.
-We reserve the right to require you to give us a surety bond or an indemnification agreement before we will agree to convert your account to a Statement Savings account, we will have no further liability for the original book.
+If you have a Passbook Savings account and you lose your passbook, or if your passbook is stolen or destroyed, you must notify us as soon as possible.
+We will issue you a Statement Savings account only if you (or, if your Passbook Account is a joint account, all joint account owners) complete any documentation that we may require and provide us with identification that we deem appropriate under the circumstances.
+We reserve the right to require you to give us a surety bond or an indemnification agreement before we will agree to convert the account to a Statement Savings account.
+Once we convert your account to a Statement Savings account, we will have no further liability for the original passbook.